khud/typedparse/README.md

 # Typedparse

 What is typedparse?
-It is a small parser for command-line options based on type hints.
+It is a lightweight parser for command-line options based on type hints.
 Typedparse uses the argparse package as the backend.
 So you don't need to define parsers and subparsers by yourself anymore.
 Just write clean, typed, and documented code; typedparse will do all work for you.